 What's worse than one creepy kid?
 TWO creepy kids!
 In this Austrian horror import, twin boys living alone in the countryside decide that their mother, newly returned and unrecognizable under eerie bandages from cosmetic surgery, isn't actually their mother anymore.
 What follows is a creepy, shiver-inducing game of cat and mouse as the kids try to suss out whether their "mother" can be trusted, the matriarch irritatedly wonders what her kids are plotting and the audience quickly vows to stock up on birth control.

-Now streaming on: Fubo TV, Kanopy, Showtime, DirecTV and Amazon with Showtime
+Now streaming on: Fubo TV, Kanopy, Showtime (alone or through Amazon or Roku), DirecTV and Spectrum On Demand

-Actually, maybe "Hereditary" is an ideal Mother's Day movie – because no matter what, her life will seem comparatively serene afterwards.
+Actually, maybe "Hereditary" is an ideal Mother's Day movie – because no matter what, your mom's life will seem comparatively serene afterwards.

 As much as it is a gigantic cliché to say that one has always had a passion for film, Matt Mueller has always had a passion for film.
 Whether it was bringing in the latest movie reviews for his first grade show-and-tell or writing film reviews for the St. Norbert College Times as a high school student, Matt is way too obsessed with movies for his own good.